gajus/eslint-plugin-flowtype/.README/rules/delimiter-dangle.md

 Enforces consistent use of trailing commas in Object and Tuple annotations.

 This rule takes two arguments which both mirror ESLint's default `comma-dangle` rule.
-The first argument is for Object and Tuble annotations.
+The first argument is for Object and Tuple annotations.
-The second argument is used for Interface annotations as ESLint's default `comma-dangle` doesn't apply to interfaces.
+The second argument is used for Interface annotations as ESLint's default `comma-dangle` doesn't apply to interfaces - this defaults to whatever the first argument is.

 If it is `'never'` then a problem is raised when there is a trailing comma.